mdn/content/files/en-us/web/http/headers/content-security-policy/report-uri/index.md

 ### Violation report syntax

-The report JSON object is sent in an HTTP POST with the {{HTTPHeader("Content-Type")}} of `application/csp-report`.
+The report JSON object is sent via an HTTP `POST` operation with a {{HTTPHeader("Content-Type")}} of `application/csp-report`.
-It is an object with the single top level property `"csp-report"` that contains an object with the following properties:
+It is an object with a single top-level property `"csp-report"``, which contains an object with the following properties:

 - `blocked-uri`
   - : The URI of the resource that was blocked from loading by the Content Security Policy.